graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 See entries in the :ref:`api-section` for more details.

-For a more practical example, the Graphcore tutorials repository contains a :tutorials-repo:`detailed tutorial about using infeeds and outfeeds with TensorFlow <tutorials/tensorflow2/infeed_outfeed>`.
+For a more practical example, the Graphcore examples repository contains a :tutorials-repo:`detailed tutorial about using infeeds and outfeeds with TensorFlow <tutorials/tensorflow2/infeed_outfeed>`.

 .. _infeed-simplification: